kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.2.md

 different formats and export data to different formats.
 There are also several important features in the new Cypher clauses and queries we support,  additional string processing capabilities, and new DDL statement support.
 We will give a summary of each of these below.

-For installing new version, please visit the [installation guide](https://kuzudb.com/docs/getting-started.html) and the full
+For installing the new version, please visit the [installation guide](https://kuzudb.com/docs/getting-started.html) and the full
 [release notes are here](https://github.com/kuzudb/kuzu/releases).
 If you are eager to play with a few Colab notebooks, here are several links: